serverless/components/README.md

 serverless create --template-url https://github.com/serverless/components/tree/master/templates/express
 ```

-Some Templates require running `npm i` to install its dependencies.
-The `express` template above requires running `npm i` in its `src` directory, to install the Express framework.
+The `express` template above requires running `npm i` in its root directory, to install the Express framework.
+So `cd` into your Template and run `npm i`.

-Next, `cd` into your Template and log in to enable deployment and saving state in the cloud:
+Next, log in to enable deployment and saving state in the cloud:

 ```bash
 $ serverless login